 Tony Porter conducts research on business regulation and global governance, including especially financial regulation, private and hybrid public/private rulemaking, the organizational effects in governance of technologies, and safety and environmental standards in the automobile industry.
 He is currently engaged in SSHRC-funded research on the transnational regulatory response to the global financial crisis that began in 2007.

 Associate Dean of Graduate Studies - Faculty of Engineering

 Michael Thompson received his B.Sc. in Chemistry (1990), B. Eng.
 (1992) and M. Eng.
 (1994) in Chemical Engineering from McMaster and his Ph.D. from the University of Waterloo in 1998.
 He worked as a Senior Process Engineer for the Davis-Standard Corporation from 1998-2001 in Pawcatuck, Connecticut before returning to the Department of Chemical Engineering at McMaster in 2001.
-He has been the Director of the M.Eng in Manufacturing Engineering within the Walter G. Booth School of Engineering Practice since 2008, is a member of the McMaster Manufacturing Research Institute and holds an Adjunct Appointment to the Department of Mechanical Engineering at the University of Western Ontario.
+He was the Director of the M.Eng in Manufacturing Engineering within the Walter G. Booth School of Engineering Practice from 2008-2015, is a member of the McMaster Manufacturing Research Institute and holds an Adjunct Appointment to the Department of Mechanical Engineering at the University of Western Ontario.